 In order to make the transition as smooth as possible, you may want to provide some guidance during the transfer process.
 Below are a few tips to help your clients complete the transfer seamlessly.

-- When transferring the install to a client new to WP Engine, be sure to include a message indicating the plan type they should sign up for and any add-ons they may need (such as SSL or CDN)
+- When transferring the install to a client new to WP Engine, be sure to include a message indicating the plan type they should sign up for and any add-ons they may need (such as Multisite, GeoTarget, or Content Performance).

 - If your client loses the transfer code, you can resend it.
 The install’s overview screen lists the transfer code for your convenience.
 Alternatively, if for some reason you need to cancel the transfer, you can reset the code on this screen, described above.